RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_testing_000.md

 be a manual process, a piece of code, or something else.
 For the rest of this post, we'll be looking at tests implemented in code, but there are times when it's appropriate to rely on other kinds[^1].

-So let's look at an example of a test inplemented in code.
+So let's look at an example of a test implemented in code.
 The following snippet shows a function and its test:

 ```javascript
 // This is a javascript function that adds one to its argument.